All Episodes

 They'll watch one of their own plow a vehicle into a Christian parade and shrug and then tell you to calm down about it.

-CNN and MSNBC are deranged left-ling personalities on Blue Sky, deliberately incite violence, and when it happens, they take the psych capac route of mocking and gaslighting the victims.
+And when it happens, they take the psych copy route of mocking and gaslighting the victims.

 Terrorist Democrats will not stop.

-Just look at the reactions right now.
+Just look at their reactions right now.

 They either are laughing about it or lying about it.

-But deep down they're fine with it.
+But deep down, they're fine with it.

-I gave you some examples before, Barack Obama, Joe Biden, Kamala Harris, Chuck Schumer, Nancy Pelosi, on and on and on.
+Now, it is worth noting that pretty much every prominent Democrat, I gave you some examples before, Barack Obama, Joe Biden, Kamala Harris, Chuck Schumer, and his Pelosi, on and on and on, came out and vehemently condemned this, talked about how dangerous and wrong it was.

 Many, many, many journalists and pundits associated with American liberalism or even the left has done the same.